masonwood/trackmanreportsinr/README.md

 4.)
 Run the code!

+Notes:

-Note: All scripts currently use AutoPitchType
+- All scripts currently use AutoPitchType

+- The strikezone may have to be adjusted due to varying Trackman calibration